The City of Los Altos - Fellowship Program

 - Ensures compliance with Federal, State, City, and funding agency regulatory and reporting requirements and applicable laws, regulations, and professional practices

 - Attends meetings, conferences, workshops, and training sessions and reviews publications and related materials to become and remain current on principles, practices, and new developments in assigned work areas

 - Communicates orally, in writing, or through graphic representations and statistical summaries with colleagues, managers, employees, the public, organized employee groups and representatives of various organizations

 IDEAL CANDIDATE POSSESSES THE FOLLOWING CHARACTERISTICS:

 A recent Master’s degree graduate interested in working complex, high-level projects.
 Is highly professional, patient, flexible, respectful, and ethical; possesses excellent problem-solving skills and a can-do attitude.
 Communicates effectively and proactively both verbally and in writing.
-Enjoys working in a collegial work atmosphere with access to all City departments, Commissions and interactions with executive and management staff.
+Enjoys working in a collegial work atmosphere having interactions with all City departments, Commissions, council members, executive team, and management staff.
 Enjoys working in a community of engaged members of the public, which include merchants, property owners, residents, and those seeking to make Los Altos their home.

 COMPENSATION & BENEFITS:

-The Management Analyst Fellow is a full-time, one-year term position.
+The Management Analyst Fellow is a full-time, two-year term position. $41.33 hourly

 - For new employees who are existing members of the California Public Employee Retirement System (CalPERS) the retirement formula is 2% @ 60.
 Employee pays 7% of salary for employee CalPERS retirement benefit.